Benjmhart/clipqueue/planning.md

 1. currently does not support multi-line clips, build a special delimiter system?

+   - images?

+   - bug where whitespace gets inserted into file

+   - bug where clipping isn't linear

 2. currently the two processes need to be run seperately, combine them with haskell

 3. publish a haskell wrapper/port for the node library?